-I seem to recall tales of my favourite artists, like Van Gogh or Monet, spending much of their time in cafes and bars, with a glass of absinthe or a bottle of wine.
-Of course the truth must have been quite different, the sheer volume of their work output, means they had to spend their days in the fields, by the riverside or in public spaces, painting as often as the weather and light would allow, and then when you add in all the studio and interior subjects they produced, it doesn’t seem to leave much time for idling.
+I seem to recall tales of my favourite artists, like Van Gogh or Monet, spending much of their time in cafes and bars.
+They would be drinking a glass of absinthe or a bottle of wine.
+Of course the truth must have been quite different.
+Their enormous work output, meant they would have spent their days in the fields, by the riverside or in public spaces, painting as often as possible.
+Painting as long as the weather and light would allow.
+Then when you add in all the studio and interior subjects they produced, it doesn’t seem to leave much time for idle drinking.

 And if you need proof, here is Paul Cezanne’s Card Players.
 Of course, that means Cezanne was actually working while others, played cards.
 Cezanne painted several more works in this genre all with similar models or characters.
 In addition he probably drew some tonal sketches, to help decide on the composition and where to place the various elements, including the light source and the shadow areas.